Monro (MNRO)

 7. Gross Margin & Pricing Power

-Monro’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 35.2% gross margin over the last two years.
-Said differently, Monro paid its suppliers $64.76 for every $100 in revenue.
+Monro has bad unit economics for a retailer, giving it less room to reinvest and grow its presence.
+As you can see below, it averaged a 35.2% gross margin over the last two years.
+Said differently, Monro had to pay a chunky $64.83 to its suppliers for every $100 in revenue.

-In Q3, Monro produced a 35.7% gross profit margin, in line with the same quarter last year.
-Zooming out, Monro’s full-year margin has been trending down over the past 12 months, decreasing by 1.2 percentage points.
-If this move continues, it could suggest a more competitive environment with some pressure to discount products and higher input costs (such as labor and freight expenses to transport goods).
+Monro’s gross profit margin came in at 34.9% this quarter, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

 Monro was profitable over the last two years but held back by its large cost base.
-Its average operating margin of 2.1% was weak for a consumer retail business.
+Its average operating margin of 2% was weak for a consumer retail business.
+This result isn’t too surprising given its low gross margin as a starting point.

 9. Cash Is King